Manquia/Distillery/README.md

 * New programmer: Read everything in each tier of every document before proceeding to the next tier.
 Read the sample code for every topic when available/applicable.

 Topic Summary
-* Control.txt    : Programming methods/designs/systems related to static and dynamic control of your program.
+* Control.md    : Programming methods/designs/systems related to static and dynamic control of your program.
-* Memory.txt     : Programming memory layout and features
+* Memory.md     : Programming memory layout and features
-* Pointer.txt    : Programming access patterns/designs/systems for your memeory.
+* Pointer.md    : Programming access patterns/designs/systems for your memeory.
-* Types.txt      : Programming types as a CPU instruction interface and program design.
+* Types.md      : Programming types as a CPU instruction interface and program design.
-* Containers.txt : Programming containers concepts and brief explaination of their function.
+* Containers.md : Programming containers concepts and brief explaination of their function.

 Tier Explaination
 * Tier 1.xx-2.xx : Foundational knowledge